 VULNER Webinar.
 Contested Vulnerabilities: Refugees’ Experiences of Humanitarian Programs

-Join us on 27 April 2023, from 13.00 to 14.30, for the webinar Contested Vulnerabilities: Refugees’ Experiences of Humanitarian Programs.
-The event is organized by Sophie Nakueira, leader of the WP on Africa, with the support of Population Europe (Kate Dearden).
+On 27 April 2023, the webinar Contested Vulnerabilities: Refugees’ Experiences of Humanitarian Programs was organized by Sophie Nakueira, leader of the WP on Africa, with the support of Population Europe (Kate Dearden).

 Standardised vulnerability assessments are used globally by UNHCR and its partners to determine humanitarian needs, as well as, among other things, who is eligible for resettlement from refugee camps in poorer, refugee hosting countries like Uganda, to countries in the Global North.